adsabs/WIESP/2022/index.md

 ### WIESP @ AACL-IJCNLP 2022

-The first Workshop on Information Extraction from Scientific Publications will be held at the [AACL-ICNLP 2022](https://www.aacl2022.org/) and it will feature:
+The first Workshop on Information Extraction from Scientific Publications will be held at the [AACL-IJCNLP 2022](https://www.aacl2022.org/) and it will feature:

 - Paper Presentations
 - Keynote talks